dfelinto/blender-manual/manual/modeling/geometry_nodes/attributes_reference.rst

    * - **rotation**
      - *Vector*
      - Used in the :doc:`Point Instance Node </modeling/geometry_nodes/point/point_instance>` to
-       control the rotation of instances.
+       control the rotation of instanced objects or collections.
 Adjusted by the :doc:`Point Rotate Node </modeling/geometry_nodes/point/point_rotate>` and the :doc:`Align Rotation to Vector Node </modeling/geometry_nodes/point/align_rotation_to_vector>`.